 Dr. Cindy Eward was born and raised in Ottawa, Canada and graduated from the Ontario Veterinary College in 1996.
-Following graduation, she completed an internship in small animal medicine and surgery at the college and a 3 year residency in small animal surgery at the Auburn University College of Veterinary Medicine.
-She then spent 3 years working in academia at both the Ontario Veterinary College and Auburn University before moving on to referral and specialty practice.
-Dr. Eward's research interests include oncologic surgery and she in often involved in projects with her husband, Will Eward, an orthopedic oncologist and veterinarian at Duke University Medical Center.
-Her clinical interests include minimally invasive surgery, oncologic surgery, stent placement as well as the welcome diversity of soft tissue, orthopedic and neurologic surgery.
-Dr. Eward lives on a small farm in north Durham with her husband, 3 kids and menagerie of pets.
+Following graduation, she completed an internship in small animal medicine and surgery at the college and a three year residency in small animal surgery at the Auburn University College of Veterinary Medicine.
+She then spent three years working in academia at both the Ontario Veterinary College and Auburn University before moving on to referral and specialty practice.
+Dr. Eward lives on a small farm in north Durham with her husband, three kids and menagerie of pets.